 So, say you lend your credit card to a friend.
 She visits a nearby ATM.
 Without your permission (but using the PIN number you gave her), she withdraws $500 as a cash advance from your credit card account.
 In this case, you are responsible for the entire $500.

 Although it may seem convenient, giving away or sharing your PIN is never a good idea.
-Take care to protect your PIN when you use your credit card in public (and avoid using a guessable PIN, such as your birthdate).
-Here are tips for preventing credit card fraud, from the Canadian Bankers Association.
+Take care to protect your PIN when you use your credit card in public (and avoid using a PIN that’s easy to guess, such as your birthdate).
+Here are tips for preventing credit card fraud , from the Canadian Bankers Association.

 Ask your credit card issuer about chip technology and contactless payment.
-Credit cards with these features are much more secure than cards that use a magnetic stripe.
+Credit cards with these features are generally more secure than cards that use a magnetic stripe.

 Step 1.
 Report the lost or stolen card to the issuer